What The Wildlife Trusts do

 Farming and wildlife

 Over 70% of the UK’s land is farmed in some way – so how this land is managed has a big impact on wildlife.
 Agriculture policy therefore shapes our countryside.
-For decades this has often been at the expense of wildlife and natural habitats, and The Wildlife Trusts are working with farmers and government to change this.
+For decades this has often been at the expense of wildlife and natural habitats, and The Wildlife Trusts are working with farmers and governments to change this.
 The recovery of wildlife in the UK depends on a farming policy which enables farmers to create and restore a thriving natural environment alongside domestic food production.

 The Agriculture Act